A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Why does a dead tooth become infected?

 As the nerve inside a tooth is damaged, your immune system detects it as a foreign body.
-It, therefore, initiates several defense mechanisms that infiltrate the damaged tooth and eventually result in excessive inflammation around the tooth, especially the root.
+It, therefore, initiates several defense mechanisms that infiltrate the damaged tooth.
+These eventually result in excessive inflammation around the tooth, especially the root.
 As they come into contact with the saliva, the bacteria get transferred into the rotting tooth leading to an infection.

 What can you do to manage pain associated with a dying tooth?

 A dead tooth with cavities can be extremely painful to handle.
 However, with proper measures, it is possible to considerably reduce the pain.
-The following steps can help in this regard:
+Follow these steps to help:

 - Avoid drinking hot beverages, as they increase the inflammation and worsen the pain.